Vyvanse (lisdexamfetamine dimesylate) Patient Information

 - new or worse bipolar illness

-Children and Teenagers
+In Children and Teenagers

-Tell your doctor about any mental problems you or your child have, or about a family history of suicide, bipolar illness, or depression.
+Tell your doctor about any mental problems you have, or if you have a family history of suicide, bipolar illness, or depression.

 What Is Vyvanse?